-Today’s POP RESCUE is the eponymous 1998 debut album from girl group B*Witched.
+Today’s POP RESCUE from a fate uncertain is the eponymous 1998 debut album from girl group B*Witched.
 Will this album bewitch you, or will it be one big Uh Oh?
 Read on…

 We were also a year into the pop brie of Steps, and so when looking at their contemporaries, B*Witched fitted right in.
 Even with their jumping double-denim dance routines.
 How they didn’t punch or kick each other out cold, i’ll never know.